davidsun0/jclass/MANUAL.md

 [Accessor] **code-exceptions** code => exceptions \
 [Function] **code-p** object => boolean

-- *max-stack*: a 16-bit integer - the max stack size used
+- *max-stack*: a 16-bit integer for the max stack size used
-- *max-locals*: a 16 bit integer - the max number of locals used
+- *max-locals*: a 16-bit integer for the max number of locals used
 - *bytecodes*: a list of bytecode instructions or an array of raw bytes
 - *exceptions*: a list of exception table entries
     - each entry is a list with the form `(start-pc end-pc handler-pc catch-type)`
-    - `start-pc`, `end-pc`, `handler-pc` are 16 bit integers
+    - `start-pc`, `end-pc`, `handler-pc` are 16-bit bytecode offsets
-    - `catch-type` is a string that names a class or nil to catch all exceptions
+    - `catch-type` is a class name string or `nil` to catch all exceptions
 - *attributes*: a list of attributes

 Examples of bytecode instructions: